SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 August, 2025 at 23:37:05
+# Last Refreshed - 04 August, 2025 at 23:37:20
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>🌥️ First proper Ride in 3 weeks Saturday Afternoon Ride</b>
+<b>☁️ Zwift - Tair Dringfa Fechan in Watopia</b>

-which happened on 02 August, 2025 at 14:13:36
+which happened on 04 August, 2025 at 17:05:05

-Which is 0 years, 0 months, 1 days, 9 hours and 23 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 32 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/15320084425
+You can see it here https://www.strava.com/activities/15342976367

 ## Number of Rides
 How many rides have I done each year?